abhirathod95/travel-blog/src/blog/travel/2021-11-20/Iceland.md

 ![](../../../images/Iceland/Iceland_12.jpg)

 Finally, we had a clear sky and a predicted KPS of 3 for the night which meant Northern lights hunting.
 We got a glimpse of the magical Northern lights although it was rather faint.
-This was the best we got all week so we were glad to have caught it on our own at all.
+This was the best we got all week so we were glad to have caught it at all on our own.
 Also, a lot of the fun was the anticipation and working together to find the optimal location and time for the lights.
 If you're not planning to drive around in the middle of the night, most hotels also offer a wake up call when the Northern lights are occuring outside.
 Just be sure to let them know you'd like to be called when checking in.

 ![](../../../images/Iceland/Iceland_13.jpg)